 This post may contain affiliate links or sponsored content.
 That means if you click on my link and buy something, I will earn a small commission from the advertiser at no additional cost to you.
 For more information on this, please click here.

-Shrimp Scampi Pasta with Arugula is a hearty, main dish pasta full of the glorious flavors of garlic, lemon and white wine, with some nutritious, dark-leafy greens thrown in for good measure.
-It is classic and it is beloved by many.
+Shrimp Arugula Pasta is a hearty, main dish pasta full of the glorious flavors of garlic, lemon and white wine, with some nutritious, dark-leafy greens thrown in for good measure.
+It is classic and beloved by many.
 A perfect example of “less is more”, this recipe does not disappoint despite its short list of ingredients.
 It’s easy to pull-together for a quick weeknight meal, but is also special enough for Sunday or any holiday dinner.

 Scampi Origins . . .